tusharm/asp-net-docker/README.md

 ##### Steps

-+ Create a Publish Profile to publish the assets in the folder `bin\Release\PublishOutput` (this directory is copied into the web container during docker build)
++ Create a Publish Profile to publish the assets in the folder `bin\Release\PublishOutput` (this directory is mounted into the web container, see docker-compose.yml)
 + Inside `docker` directory, run `docker-compose up -d` to start the containers
 + Get the IP address of the `web` container (`docker inspect web`) and navigate to `http://<ip-address>/`, `http://<ip-address>/HelloWorld` or `http://<ip-address>/Movies`